Congratulations! After weeks of chasing, you’ve finally convinced the prospect to book a sales demo with you. Now what?

 2. Personalization is key

-- Create 3-5 custom demo scenarios that directly mirror the prospect’s workflow
+• Build 3–5 custom demo scenarios that mirror their real workflows

-- Develop tailored scripts that use their actual business terminology
+• Use tailored scripts with their actual business terminology

 3. The art of the "WOW" moment